-Okay, so, one of my requirements for new items to be added to my wardrobe is that they must be versatile.
-I ask myself if an item I’m coveting can be worn three different ways.
-If not…it has to REALLY have something else going for it.
-I especially like pieces that can be dressed up *and* down just by switching out accessories.
+Don’t you I like your clothing budget dollars to go as far as they can??
+I do!
+So one of my requirements for new items to be added to my wardrobe is that they must be versatile.
+I ask myself if an item I’m coveting can be worn at least three different ways.
+I try to keep “one hit wonders” out of my closet.

 This is one of those items.
 I got this dress from JC Penney’s Boutique+ plus size line.
 I love the fabric and fit, it floats across my body barely touching it and has a lot of swing and movement when I walk.
 And it’s simple without being boring – the lace-up detail at the neck gives it a little sumpn-sumpn.
 And it dresses up and down very nicely.
 I’ve styled it here for a date look, out for a drink with friends, and a comfortable work look.

 For the date look, I’ve worn it with over the knee boots and a slightly sparkly cardigan…some swingy earrings and a little arm bling.